searchspring/snap/packages/snap-preact-components/src/components/Molecules/VariantSelection/readme.md

 Renders an variant selection component to be used with a VariantSelection on the searchResultStore.

-The varientSelection can be rendered as 3 different types, Dropdown, List, or Swatches.
+The variantSelection can be rendered as 3 different types, Dropdown, List, or Swatches.

 ## Components Used
 - Dropdown